silasary/APxiv/README.md

 Checks: Duties and overworld activities
 Items: Zone access and Progressive Level Caps

-What you need: A character that's up to date on the MSQ, and has everything unlocked.
+What you need: A character that has everything unlocked (up to your specified `level_cap`)

 ## Locations